 The best place to get a feel for the duel is at Wetmore-Street Pub.
 530 New Maryland Highway 101.
 I want to thank my server Maggie, the bartender and Jill, for answering my question, giving me directions and letting me take pictures in the pub of the mural and pictures on their wall.

-Cheer to them, and Happy Holidays from Maritime Mac
+Cheer to them, and happy travels from Maritime Mac

 If you like this content you can tip me to show your appreciation.